 You should avoid fertilizer getting onto the leaves of your plant.

 If you accidentally get fertilizer on the plant leaves gently wipe it off with a wet cloth.

 Feed the bird of paradise every 3 months during the growing season.

 Fertilizing an indoor bird of paradise plant

 Indoor bird of paradise plants require more feeding than outdoors plants because there is less organic action taking place in the nutrient cycle within the soil.

 For indoor bird of paradise plants fertilize them every 2 weeks during the growing season.

 You should also feed them during the winter but only once per month.

 A granular feed works well though enough on an indoor bird of paradise though you may want to consider using a good slow release indoor tropical plant fertilizer instead.

-As you can see, although adding coffee grounds to your bird of paradise plant can have some beneficial effects, getting the amount right and the schedule of adding it correct is tricky business and for that reason I would avoid using it.
+As you can see, although adding coffee grounds to your bird of paradise plant can have some beneficial effects, getting the amount right and the schedule of adding it correct is tricky business.

 If you do plant to add coffee grounds to your bird of paradise, or any other indoor or outdoor plant, do it only once every few months and only add a small amount.